If you don't see your question below, feel free to reach out to a Marketing & Recruitment team member by messaging email@example.com.

 Q) Is there a cost involved with this program?

 A) Your financial output should be very minimal.
 We encourage our matches to do low and no-cost activities.
 Your assigned Match Support Specialists can help you with activity ideas.
 Children are expected to pay their own way when activities involve a cost.
 We also have a list of participating businesses that give special discounts to our Big-Little matches.

 Q) May I choose the type of child I will be matched with?

-Q) Does Big Brothers Big Sisters of the Midlands accept LGBTQ volunteers?
+Q) Does Big Brothers Big Sisters of the Midlands accept LGBTQIA2S+ volunteers?

-We will continually work to enhance our community-based mentoring program and agency as a whole to better support our LGBTQ+ Bigs, Littles and their families.
+We will continually work to enhance our community-based mentoring program and agency as a whole to better support our LGBTQIA2S+ Bigs, Littles and their families.